randika-perera/Flower-Exchange-Project/code/output/README.md

-> This folder contains the examples I used for verification of my program as well as the executable file of my program generated after compilation.
+## This folder contains the example csv files I used for verification of my program as well as the executable file of my program generated after compilation.